 What are the signs of healthy hair?

 Strands that are flexible, resilient, and stand up to the elements aren’t just about aesthetics.
 Hair health can, in part, reflect your overall health.
-Get to know the main signs of healthy hair:
+Get to know the common signs of healthy hair:

 It’s soft and shiny